samuelkhong/OpenStreetMaps/README.md

 # OpenStreetMaps - Web-Based Mapping Application

 OpenStreetMaps is a web-based mapping application inspired by Google Maps.
 It provides various features, including map rastering, routing, autocomplete, and written directions.
-This README will guide you through the key components and functionalities of the BearMaps application.

 ## Table of Contents